Embedded Finite Models Beyond Restricted Quantifier Collapse: Introduction

-\myparagraph{Allowing higher-order quantifiers in restricted formulas} We consider a weakening of RQC where we eliminate unrestricted quantification in favor of \emph{higher-order quantification} over the finite structure.
+\myparagraph{Higher-order collapse and higher complexity theories} Our goal is to explore theories which behave worse than RQC, but where we still get some control over expressiveness and complexity of evaluation.
+Towards that end, we consider a weakening of RQC where we eliminate unrestricted quantification in favor of \emph{higher-order quantification} over the finite structure.
 We say that a theory is $k$-RQC if every $L_V$ formula is equivalent (over all embedded finite models for $T$) to a formula built up from $L$-formulas using $i^{th}$ order quantification over elements in $V$ for $i \leq k$.
 Restricted-quantifier collapse from the literature corresponds to $1$-RQC.
 We call a theory $\omega$-RQC if every formula can be converted to a $k^{th}$-order one for some $k$, but not necessarily with a uniform bound on $k$.
-It is easy to see that model-theoretically badly-behaved structures like full integer arithmetic do not have this property, and that there is a theory that is $2$-RQC but not $1$-RQC.
-One separating example is the random graph, an infinite graph $G$ such that for every embedding $f_0$ of a finite graph $G_0$ in $G$ and every finite supergraph $G_1$ of $G_0$ $f_0$ extends to an embedding of $G_1$ in $G$.
-The paper provides new results about $k$-RQC, as well as for $\omega$-RQC.
-We show in particular that the hierarchy of theories with $k$-RQC does not collapse.
+It is easy to see that completely computationally badly-behaved structures like full integer arithmetic cannot have this property -- indeed, $\omega$-RQC implies that one cannot use first-order formulas to perform a computation on the finite part of the structure that is non-elementary in the size of the structure alone.
+We provide examples that show that the hierarchy of theories with $k$-RQC does not collapse.
+Our construction will further show that the complexity of evaluating logical formulas can be as wild as possible.

-Unfortunately, we show that higher-order collapse cuts across many model-theoretic dividing lines.
-For example, there are theories that are model-theoretically ``simple'' that are not even $\omega$-RQC.
+\myparagraph{Disconnects between collapse and complexity} In our investigation of higher-order collapse, we provide a recipe for generating decidable theories where first-order logic over the ambient structure can capture higher-order logic over the embedded finite structure, and examples where the complexity of evaluation is arbitrarily high.
+But some theories have a disconnect between expressiveness of the logic and complexity: there are first-order sentences over embedded finite models which we cannot express in any reasonable logic quantifying over the finite structure alone, but the complexity of evaluation in the theory is still not very high.
+We give examples where this disconnect can be ``fixed'', by expanding the signature, so that the level of collapse reflects the complexity of evaluation.
+But we give a natural example, using Boolean Algebras, where this disconnect is fundamental: the complexity of evaluation is elementary, but we cannot obtain RQC even by extending the signature.

+\myparagraph{Notions of collapse and complexity} Although many of our main results on weaker notions of collapse are negative -- certain theories do not admit this form of collapse -- we show that our results imply lower bounds on complexity of decision procedures for the underlying theory.